XReyRobert/macos-telegraf-gpumonitoring/README.md

 * Enjoy

 GPU performance statistics are exported using Apple IOKitframework as a JSON.

 Telegraf is configured to invoke **gpuPerformanceStatistics** (command line app) and parse the JSON output to ingest all available fields.

 Here's an example of **telegraf.conf**

 ```
 [[inputs.execd]]
-  #On intel and apple silicon macs you can use the classname IOAccelerator
-  #Or be more specific with something like AMDRadeonX6000_AMDNavi23GraphicsAccelerator if you want to target a specific gpu...
-  #(ioreg -l is your friend to find out)

   command = ["/usr/local/bin/gpuPerformanceStatistics", "IOAccelerator"]
   name_override = "macosgpu"
   signal = "none"